mrbagels/sentinel/README.md

 ## Acknowledgments

-- [Point-Free](https://www.pointfree.co) for their excellent Dependencies and Sharing libraries
+- [Point-Free](https://www.pointfree.co) for their excellent Dependencies, Sharing, and Composable Architecture libraries
 - The iOS security community for research and best practices